 The first twenty years of the Royal Palm Hotel represented a time when the hotel was the center of social activity for the growing City of Miami.
-It sat in one of the most desirable locations in the city.
-It was a big part of the reason why the city became an annual destination for wealthy and famous visitors each and every winter season.
+It sat in one of the most desirable locations in the city and was a big part of the reason why the city became an annual destination for wealthy and famous visitors each and every winter season.

 Modern Hotels Overshadow the Royal Palm

 As the 1920s approached, Miami became a city with a lot of options for overnight accommodations.
-No longer was the Royal Palm the first choice of the younger tourists.
-They never remembered a Miami that prominently featured Flagler’s grand hotel as the place to be seen.
+No longer was the Royal Palm the first choice of the younger tourists who never remembered a Miami that prominently featured Flagler’s grand hotel as the place to be seen.
 These tourists were opting for a more modern experience.

 However, the Royal Palm did have a dedicated following.
 The guests who had been traveling to Miami every tourist season since its beginning wouldn’t consider staying at any other establishment.
 The staff had become like family and the location on the bay and river were ideal for those who regularly visited Miami every winter.

 The hotel’s manager, Joseph P. Greaves, had a well-earned reputation for running an excellent hotel and maintained all the traditions that frequent guests would come to expect.
 Visitors could rely on the consistency of staff from season to season.
 An article in the Miami Herald in 1928 described the later years of the hotel as the “only keeper of traditions and memories of the past when Miami passed into its full grown maturity”.